-These simple gluten free banana chocolate chip muffins are easy to make and incredibly decadent.
+These simple paleo banana chocolate chip muffins are easy to make and incredibly decadent.
 They’re made with a combination of cassava and coconut flour, which means they’re moist and fluffy while also being gluten and nut free!

 - 3 medium overripe bananas, mashed (about 1 cup)

 - 3 large eggs, room temperature (to prevent the coconut oil or butter from hardening; stick them in some warm water to speed up the process)